sakshi-choudhary/NotesApp/README.md

 A note taking app made with vanilla javascript.
-No backend used.

 live at : http://sakshichoudhary.me/NotesApp/